 ●Patients should be informed of both generic and brand names, including spelling, as well as the reasons for taking their medications.
 This may prevent unnecessary confusion when drugs are inconsistently labeled.
 As an example, a patient may be unaware that digoxin (generic) and Lanoxin (brand) are the same therapy.

-●Medication organizers that are filled by the patient, family member, or caregiver, can facilitate compliance with drug regimens.
+●Medication organizers that are filled by the patient, family member, or caregiver can facilitate compliance with drug regimens.
 Blister packs for individual drugs, prepared by the pharmacist, can also be helpful in ensuring that patients take their medications correctly .

 ●Community pharmacists are an important resource and can play a key role in working with older adults to reduce medication errors.

-Transitions in care settings — Transitions in care, between hospital and nursing home, or institutional setting and home, are a common source of medication errors and confusions:
+Transitions in care settings — Transitions in care, between hospital and nursing home or institutional setting and home, are a common source of medication errors and confusions:

-●One Canadian multisite study found that 25 percent of 325 older adults experienced an ADE after discharge home from the hospital; half of these ADEs were considered preventable .
+●One Canadian multisite study found that 23 percent of 328 older adults experienced an ADE after discharge home from the hospital; half of these ADEs were considered preventable .

-●Changes in medication (different dose, discontinued therapies, additional therapies) were identified in 45 of 50 patients discharged from a geriatric ward in the UK within 6 to 14 days of discharge .
+●Changes in medication (different dose, discontinued therapies, additional therapies) were identified in 45 of 50 patients discharged from a geriatric ward in the United Kingdom within 6 to 14 days of discharge .
 Of particular concern is discharge of older patients with new prescriptions for benzodiazepines that were initiated in the hospital, leading to unplanned chronic benzodiazepine use .

-●Attending physicians from an academic medical center reported that they believed 89 percent of their discharged patients (n = 99) understood potential side effects of their medications; 58 percent of those discharged patients reported that they understood this information .
+●Attending clinicians from an academic medical center reported that they believed 89 percent of their discharged patients (n = 99) understood potential side effects of their medications; 58 percent of those discharged patients reported that they understood this information .

-●Adverse drug events attributed to medication changes occurred in 20 percent of patients on transfer from hospital to a nursing home, occurring most commonly for patients being readmitted to the nursing home (12 of 14 events) .
+●ADEs attributed to medication changes occurred in 20 percent of patients on transfer from hospital to a nursing home, occurring most commonly for patients being readmitted to the nursing home (12 of 14 events) .

 ●Frail older people are often found to be on unnecessary drug regimens at the time of hospital discharge.
 Among 384 older veterans, 44 percent were found to have at least one unnecessary drug therapy at the time of discharge .
 Factors contributing to this include multiple prescribers, "routine" medications for hospitalization such as antacids or stool softeners, and being on nine or more drug therapies.

 Effort must be made to improve communication in "hand-offs" of patient care during transitions in care setting.
 This is particularly true when the physician responsible for the patient in the hospital is not the same as the physician providing the patient's longitudinal care.
 Accurate medication lists, direct communications between providers, and a thorough review of all medications at the time of care transition for appropriateness and intended duration of treatment, are steps that should be taken to avoid ADEs.
 Whenever possible, the number of prescribing physicians for an individual patient should be limited, as the number of prescribing physicians is an independent risk factor for ADEs .
 Safe and effective hospital discharge principles are discussed separately.
-(See "Hospital discharge".)
+(See "Hospital discharge and readmission".)

 A STEPWISE APPROACH TO PRESCRIBING — Presented below is one systematic approach to improving prescribing practices when managing older adults.
 Other systematic approaches have been described incorporating similar elements .
 Regardless of the sequence of steps, what is essential in prescribing is to continually reappraise the patient's medication regimen in light of his or her current clinical status, goals of care, and the potential risks/benefits of each medication.

 Review current drug therapy — Periodic evaluation of a patient's drug regimen is an essential component of medical care for an older person.
 Such a review may indicate the need for changes to prescribed drug therapy.
-These changes may include discontinuing a therapy prescribed for an indication that no longer exists, substituting a therapy with a potentially safer agent, changing drug dosage, or adding a new medication (table 8).
-A medication review should consider whether a change in patient status (eg renal or liver function) might necessitate dosing adjustment, the potential for drug-drug interaction, whether patient symptoms might reflect a drug side effect, or whether the regimen could be simplified .
+These changes may include discontinuing a therapy prescribed for an indication that no longer exists, substituting a therapy with a potentially safer agent, changing a drug dose, or adding a new medication (table 8).
+A medication review should consider whether a change in patient status (eg, renal or liver function) might necessitate dosing adjustment, the potential for drug-drug interaction, whether patient symptoms might reflect a drug side effect, or whether the regimen could be simplified .
 Medication reviews are often not done in a systematic manner.
 A reasonable approach could be having a patient meet with a pharmacist within a few weeks of starting a new medication.